 Re: Ann Coulter’s Column No Facts, No Peace In Ferguson: “You Don’t Want To End Up Looking Like Rich Lowry…”From: An Anonymous Legally Minded Reader [Email him]

 I visit your web page now and again to keep up with things; and I like your coverage of the events in Missouri.

 One point your writers should make: much of this activity out there is designed to lay the foundation for a large—$100 million—wrongful death lawsuit against the city of Ferguson and the state of Missouri.
-That is why Sharpton and Jackson are out there; why they had their separate autopsy; and why they are demanding that the prosecutor recuse himself from the case.James Fulford writes: History repeats itself—in the case leading up to Miami’s 1982 Overtown riots, in which a Hispanic police officer committed a justifiable homicide on the usual “unarmed” black criminal.
+That is why Sharpton and Jackson are out there; why they had

+, Sharpton and Jackson; and there may be a federal lawsuit as well.
+That's where they are heading with this; and the threat is for more riots if there is not an inducement; and more if there is no conviction.James Fulford writes: History repeats itself—in the case leading up to Miami’s 1982 Overtown riots, in which a Hispanic police officer committed a justifiable homicide on the usual “unarmed” black criminal.
 (Newell Johnson Jr. had a gun, he was trying to draw it—oh, never mind.)
 Officer Luis Alvarez, who shot him, was found not guilty in a criminal trial, and the Miami authorities settled out of court on the civil suit, paying $1.1 million to Johnson’s family—because it was cheaper to pay off the family than have the riots that would have occurred if they won the suit.